makersacademy/rps-challenge/README.md

 PLAYER ONE: rock, COMPUTER: paper
  => :lose
 ```
-In this sample ```game.result``` prints out the Player/Computer choices in the terminal.
-I have done this so that we can see the computer's choice, because ```c1.weapon_select``` is random.
-But the final code does not print out Player/Computer choices in the terminal.
-It only returns the result :win, :lose or :draw.
-Instead Player/Computer choices are displayed on the '/result' webpage.
+In this sample code ```game.result``` prints out the Player/Computer choices in the terminal.
+I have done this so that we can clearly see the computer's random choices, otherwise ```c1.weapon_select``` would remain hidden from us.
+(We would still know the result, of course).
+My final ```game.result``` code does not print out Player/Computer choices in the terminal.
+It does not need to.
+Instead Player/Computer choices are displayed on the '/result' webpages.

-6. Simple web designs like ```.gifs``` were added.
-In this process I wanted the '/result' webpage to display different images for wins, losses and draws.
-But that seemed beyond my knowledge of html and java, so instead I created 3 different '/result' pages.
+6. Simple webpage designs like ```.gifs``` were added.
+While making these I wanted the '/result' webpage to display different images for wins, losses and draws.
+But that seemed beyond my knowledge of Html and Java, so instead I created 3 different '/result' pages.
 The 3 pages are nearly identical, but they have different pictures.
 I know that repetitive code is not ideal, but it does serve my purpose here.

 7. Images